eobrain/webhome/_posts/2020-04-12-smoothish.md

 layout: post
 title:  Smoothish library for smoothing time series data
 categories: Programming
+image: /img/smoothish-example.png
+image-text: Example smoothing
 ---

+*[Updated 5-May-2020 to change the examples to the new 1.0.0 API.]*

-I just published a new npm module called [smoothish][2] that smooths out time-series data without some of the drawbacks of the usual moving-point average.
+I published a new npm module called [smoothish][2] that smooths out time-series data without some of the drawbacks of the usual moving-point average.

 When working on the [visualization of per-capita COVID-19 death rates][1] I needed a way to smooth out the curves of some noisy and incomplete data, and I wanted the data to extend up to the most recent day.